Helping others with mental health problems

 Little acts of kindness – like offering to do the shopping or to go to professional appointments with them – can help.
 Find out what works for them.

-You might worry that you do not know the best way to help or will say something wrong and make things worse.
-But the small things we say or do can make a big difference to someone.
+You might worry that you do not know how to help, you'll say something wrong or make things worse, but the small things we say or do can make a big difference to someone.

 Starting the conversation may be difficult, and it's normal to feel upset if someone you care about is struggling.
 But it can help to stay calm and assure them they do not have to deal with things alone.